If You're the Plaintiff ... Filing Your Lawsuit

 As a general rule, a case must be filed in the county (and area of court location) in which the defendant resides.
 This general rule promotes fairness, since it’s usually easier for a defendant to defend a case if it’s filed in the locality where the defendant resides.

 However, there are many exceptions to this general rule.
-(See, for instance, "Automobile accidents" below.)
+(See, for instance, "Automobile accidents" in the next column.)
 If you need help deciding in what county or area of court location to file, contact a small claims adviser.

 When you file your case, you must state on your claim form (Form SC-100) why the court in which you filed your claim is a proper court.
 Especially in cases that have been filed against a defendant who lives outside the county (or outside the area of court location where the court is located), the judge will carefully look into and decide if the court is a proper one for that case.